Your month-to-month roadmap for family communication

 What next?

-Go grab a pen and some paper, and evaluate your family communication strategy.
+Open up your notes app and evaluate your family communication strategy.
 What are your goals?
 What should families know in order to support these goals?

 We know from experience that creating a content calendar is a big task.
 If you need a quick win, you can always begin with a single month, quarter, or semester.
 The most important part is getting started!